|First referee: Oleg Ivanov (UKR) - Second referee: Sergey Drebuzhan (UKR)|

 |Stadium: Sports Hall, Dubrovnik (CRO)|

-UEFA Futsal EURO 2016 comprises of a preliminary round, main round, play-off round and 12-team final tournament played in Serbia.
+UEFA Futsal EURO 2018 comprises of a preliminary round, main round, play-off round and 12-team final tournament played in Slovenia.

-Five groups of four teams each and one of three are played as one-venue mini-tournaments from 13 to 18 January 2015.
-The six group winners and best runners-up progress to the main round.
+Five groups of four teams each and two of three are played as one-venue mini-tournaments from 23 January to 1 February 2017 The seven group winners progress to the main round.

-The seven progressing sides join the 21 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 17 and 22 March 2015.
-The seven group winners progress to the final tournament, where they join hosts Serbia, while the seven runners-up and best third-placed team enter the play-offs.
+The seven progressing sides join the 21 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 3 and 12 April 2017.
+The seven group winners progress to the final tournament, where they join hosts Slovenia, while the seven runners-up and best third-placed team enter the play-offs.

-The eight teams are drawn into four pairs to play two-legged ties on 15 and 22 September.
+The eight teams are drawn into four pairs to play two-legged ties in September 2017.
 The four winners complete the final tournament lineup.

 Further details, including the criteria for separating teams that finish level on points in a group, can be found in the official competition regulations.